ast-grep/ast-grep.github.io/website/guide/api-usage.md

 ## Language Bindings

-ast-grep provides support for these programming languages:
+ast-grep provides these language bindings and runtimes:

 - **JavaScript:** Powered by napi.rs, ast-grep's JavaScript API is the most robust and reliable.
 [Explore JavaScript API](/guide/api-usage/js-api)

 - **Python:** ast-grep's PyO3 interface is the latest addition to climb the syntax tree!
 [Discover Python API](/guide/api-usage/py-api)

+- **WebAssembly:** `@ast-grep/wasm` provides the JavaScript API in browsers, Deno, edge runtimes, and other WebAssembly environments.
+[Explore WebAssembly API](/guide/api-usage/wasm-api)

 - **Rust:** ast-grep's Rust API is the most efficient way, but also the most challenging way, to use ast-grep.
 You can refer to [ast_grep_core](https://docs.rs/ast-grep-core/latest/ast_grep_core/) if you are familiar with Rust.